Event ticket resale policy

 If the event was canceled: In some cases, you can get a refund from the ticket outlet automatically.
 In other cases, you may have to return the tickets.
 Please refund your buyers and ask that they return the tickets to you.

-If the event was postponed: If a buyer opens a case for a ticket refund, we encourage you to work with the buyer to resolve the issue.
+If the event was postponed: If a buyer opens a request for a ticket refund, we encourage you to work with the buyer to resolve the issue.
 If the event is rescheduled, you may be able to get a refund from the ticket outlet, or you can relist the tickets.

 For more details on getting a refund, contact the ticket outlet where you originally purchased your ticket.